Employment in Luxembourg

 Luxembourgeois, French and German languages have official status.
 Only one out of four people at work are of Luxembourg origin.
 One third are cross border workers from either Belgium, France or Germany.
 The rest are mainly immigrants of other EU nationalities.

-A good knowledge of French and German (official languages in Luxembourg) is valuable, as both languages are widely used in business, although English is also widely spoken.
+Good knowledge of French and German (official languages in Luxembourg) is valuable, as both languages are widely used in business, although English is also widely spoken.
 Knowledge of the Luxembourgeois language may be required for some jobs.

 Applications for employment in Luxembourg are usually written in French unless requested otherwise.
-The style and content tends to reflect the candidate's and the employer's nationality.
+The style and content tend to reflect the candidate's and the employer's nationality.
 For instance, if you are applying to a German advertisement (German most probably be the company language) respond in German.
 The same applies to an advertisement in other languages.

-Greater part of Luxembourgians speaks and understands English.
+The greater part of Luxembourgians speaks and understands English.
 English is accepted in business.

 It does not make sense to come to Luxembourg without speaking English, French or German because nobody will employ you